Healthy Homes Assessment Pandora

 Home Assessments Pandora for Rental Properties

-There are numerous things you should look for during the house review to determine if your rental property meets the minimum requirements of the Healthy Homes Standard.
-The most common are:
+There are numerous concerns to check during the house review to determine if your rental property is in compliance with the minimum requirements of the Healthy Homes Standards.
+Some examples include:

-The consequences of not having the Healthy Home in accordance with lawful Residential Tenancies Act and consequently being on the wrong side of a Tenancy services ruling can have a significant impact for landlords and property managers.
-For specialist advice, call today to schedule your rental properties house assessment.
+The consequences of not having a Healthy home in relation to regulations under the Residential Tenancies Act and consequently being in the wrong of an tenancy services ruling can be extremely costly for property owners and landlords.
+For professional advice, call today and book your rental properties home assessment.

 home assessments for rental properties